software-students-spring2025/3-python-package-cs467/README.md

 - **Fortune Cookie Generator**: Get random, amusing developer fortunes.
 - **Emoji Generator**: Generate relevant emojis based on keywords.
 - **Owl Banner Generator**: Display a stylish ASCII owl banner with project info.
+- **Daily Planner**: Reads user input and generate daily planner sorted by priority level of each task
+- **Password Strength Checker**: Evaluates the strength of a password

 ## 📥 Installation
 You can install the package directly from PyPI using pip: